In this section

 See Fay's research outputs on Goldsmiths Research Online.

-In my research I am interested in the interactions between science, technology and society.
-I hold a particular interest in the introduction of technologies for collecting data about citizens and consumers in a variety of governmental practices.
-Relevant themes in my work are identity, experiment, classification, expertise, knowledge, materiality and practice.
-My previous research has been mainly ethnographic and has included studies of the police, private security, public transport and local administration.
-I work from a background in Science and Technology Studies, Political Science and Anthropology.
+In her research Francisca is interested in the interactions between science, technology and society.
+She holds a particular interest in the introduction of technologies for collecting data about citizens and consumers in a variety of governmental practices.
+Relevant themes in her work are identity, experiment, classification, expertise, knowledge, materiality and practice.
+Franciscas previous research has been mainly ethnographic and has included studies of the police, private security, public transport and local administration.
+She works from a background in Science and Technology Studies, Political Science and Anthropology.

-Before coming to Goldsmiths, I completed my PhD at the University of Amsterdam, Departments of Anthropology and Political Science.
-I did research on the introduction of surveillance technologies in Dutch crime control, with a particular interest in the role of experimental projects.
-My concern was with how these projects crossed boundaries to introduce new crime control practices, for instance, a police focus on aggression.
+Before coming to Goldsmiths, Franciscca completed my PhD at the University of Amsterdam, Departments of Anthropology and Political Science, undertaking research on the introduction of surveillance technologies in Dutch crime control, with a particular interest in the role of experimental projects.
+Her concern was with how these projects crossed boundaries to introduce new crime control practices, for instance, a police focus on aggression.
 The case studies included sound detection, data mining and traceable liquids.
-Previously, I studied the introduction of facial recognition in local crime control strategies.
+Previously, Francisca studied the introduction of facial recognition in local crime control strategies.

 See Francisca's research outputs on Goldsmiths Research Online.